LLazarek/blame-evaluation-gt/writing/reviews/icfp21-rebuttal.md

 >   and may not with a fully untyped one?
 If so, why does the paper take such an
 >   approach?

-The bottom of the configuration lattice is completely untyped, so that is a possible starting scenario to be sampled.
+The debugging process can start with the fully untyped program but it doesn't have to.
+The lattice contains the completely untyped program (bottom configuration) and we sample from all the configurations where the buggy module is untyped (including the fully untyped one).

 > - The paper often says that a blame system is (un)sound, but it is difficult for
 >   me to identify what it precisely means.

-The term refers to the soundness defined by [11] (Greenman et al. OOPSLA'19), but we agree that for clarity the paper should define it in addition to the reference.
+The term refers to blame soundness from Greenman et al. (OOPSLA'19), but we agree that for clarity the paper should define it in addition to the reference.
 Intuitively, a blame system is sound if it can only blame components that have had control of the value witnessing a violation.
 In other words, the system cannot blame arbitrary components unrelated to the witness of a contract violation.

 > - The paragraph starting at line 1122 is quite difficult to understand for me.